cashapp/misk/misk-metrics/README.md

 Metrics
 =======

 Misk's metrics interface is a partial abstraction over Prometheus metrics.
-Any code that depends on this module will probably also need to depend on misk-prometheus as that currently is the only implementation.

 There are two roles in the Metrics API: